Shivon/RNP-04/doc/protocol.md

   8 packets transmitted, 7 received, +1 errors, 12% packet loss, time 7008ms
   rtt min/avg/max/mdev = 287.060/287.389/288.228/0.470 ms
   ```
-    * "Frag needed and DF set" means Fragmentation needes but DF (flag, "Don't fragment") is set => problem...
+    * "Frag needed and DF set" means fragmentation needed but DF (flag, "Don't fragment") is set => problem...
-    * "(mtu = 786)" means the maximum trasmission unit is 786 byte (from ISDN), so every package bigger than that needs to be fragmented
+    * "(mtu = 786)" means the maximum transmission unit is 786 byte (from ISDN), so every package bigger than that needs to be fragmented
-    * due to this 12% package loss BUT next time the operating system knows this and fragmentates in advance for this specific IP
+    * due to this 12% package loss BUT next time the operating system knows this and fragments in advance for this specific IP

 * __Task B__: route via router only
+* getting the ipv6-address of the computers:

 ``` bash
 networker@lab33:~> /sbin/ifconfig